manu19901991/STM32WS_Spagna/introduction_instalation/file_live.md

 <br>

-In case of any questions / problems please contact us on [link](https://community.st.com)
+In case of any questions / problems please contact us at ignacio.espinel@avnet.eu

 See you on STM32U5 Workshop live session
 <br>